Shipwrecked: Battle of the Islands 2008: Main Islands

 In Week One, six castaways (Danny, Faith, Barrie, Katie, James and Lara) set foot on Shark island, who, two days later, were joined by another six castaways (Tom, Carly, Jack, Char, Marvyn and Susan).
 Although initially confused by the arrival of more people onto their island, the original islanders and their guests quickly settled into island life.
 However, only a matter of days into the competition, Katie, one of the original six, decided to leave the competition to be later replaced by Keris, 26.

 At the end of the first week, the inaugural beach party was held.
 The twelve castaways were instructed to split into two equal sized groups.
 The islanders decided to remain in their groups of six based on those whom they arrived with, despite the disapproval of Tom who had wished to remain on the same island as Danny, one of the first six on the island.
 The groups later decided which group would be Tigers and which group would become the Sharks, with the first islanders (Barrie, Danny, Faith, James, Keris, and Lara) becoming the Sharks, and the second group of islanders becoming the Tigers (Carly, Char, Jack, Marvyn, Susan and Tom).
 However, in a shocking twist, the newly formed tribes were provided with only five tribal necklaces each, revealing the twist that one of the original castaways in each tribe would have to leave the competition, and make the long journey back to the UK.
 After much deliberation, both tribes decided to make their decision on whom to send home by randomly picking sticks.
-In the end, Char and James had to leave, and promptly left the islands, in the belief that they were on their home to the UK...

-for the last week both tribes are feeling nervous over what will have in store for them after no new arrivals come ashore after the beach party.
+As a result, James from the Sharks tribe and Char from the Tigers tribe were eliminated and left the island, believing they were returning to the United Kingdom.
+The remaining castaways were left uncertain about what would follow, as no further arrivals occurred after the beach party.

-The next day two boats are spotted by Adam in the distance with the 13 inhabitants from the secret third island heading towards Tiger Island and Shark Island.
-The seven girls visit the Shark's first and the six boys go over to Tiger Island.
+The next day two boats were spotted by Adam in the distance with the 13 inhabitants from the secret third island heading towards Tiger Island and Shark Island.
+The seven girls visited the Shark's first and the six boys go over to Tiger Island.

-The Sharks entertained the girls to game called donkey derby.
-Meanwhile, over on Tiger Island the six lads play football.
-When the new arrivals swap islands, the Tigers are excited to see fellow original Char, as are the Sharks with original James.
+The Sharks entertained the girls to a game called donkey derby.
+Meanwhile, over on Tiger Island the six lads played football.
+When the new arrivals swap islands, the Tigers were excited to see fellow original Char, as were the Sharks with original James.

-With the day of the final beach party looming, the new arrivals all discuss the difficulty of making a tough decision on which island they will choose at the final Shipwrecked Beach Party on 20 July.
+With the day of the final beach party looming, the new arrivals all discussed the difficulty of making a tough decision on which island they would choose at the final Shipwrecked Beach Party on 20 July.